Tracking performance

 • Is nurturing contributing to recycling success?

-• Which flows deliver the best ROI?
+• Which workflows deliver the best ROI?

 This is when you step back and assess whether your nurturing strategy is working.